pocl/pocl/doc/sphinx/source/install.rst

 Building on Ubuntu 16.04 LTS
 ----------------------------

-The Clang/LLVM 3.8 shipped with Ubuntu 16.04 works fine with pocl.
+The Clang/LLVM 3.8 shipped with Ubuntu 16.04 should work with pocl.
 Be sure to install also the 'libclang-3.8-dev' package in addition to the 'clang-3.8 and llvm-3.8-dev' packages, otherwise cmake will fail.